pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get associated instances or names.

-      Returns the associated instances or names (--names-only option) for the `INSTANCENAME` argument filtered by the --assocclass, --resultclass, --role and --resultrole options.
+      Returns the associated instances or names (--names-only option) for the `INSTANCENAME` argument filtered by the --assoc-class, --result-class, --role and --result-role options.

       INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.